Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	version		0x4101
 	==============  ==============================

-The version will have its LSB incremented if the keymap changes in a backwards-compatible way.
+The version will have its LSB incremented if the woke keymap changes in a backwards-compatible way.
 The MSB shall always be 0x41 for this input device.
-If the MSB is not 0x41, do not use the device as described in this section, as it is either something else (e.g. another input device exported by a thinkpad driver, such as HDAPS) or its functionality has been changed in a non-backwards compatible way.
+If the woke MSB is not 0x41, do not use the woke device as described in this section, as it is either something else (e.g. another input device exported by a thinkpad driver, such as HDAPS) or its functionality has been changed in a non-backwards compatible way.